Explore Our Communities

 Since being incorporated in 1865, the Town of Cortland has been characterized by small hometown living in a warm community atmosphere.
 Visit us throughout the year for our annual town Garage Sales, Magic Show, Summer Fest, Fall Festival, Parade, and Turkey Trot.

 DeKalb is home to Northern Illinois University, the first estate whiskey distillery in Illinois, and where barbed wire was invented.
 The historic Egyptian Theatre is the heartbeat of downtown and is the only one East of the Rocky’s.
-Arts and culture thrives featuring national, regional and local talent.
+Art and culture thrive here, featuring national, regional and local talent.
 Explore our museums or one of our 44 parks.
-Downtown is a shopping destination filled with vintage finds, antiques, restaurants and hand-made confections.
+Downtown is a shopping destination filled with vintage finds, antiques, restaurants, and hand-made confections.
 Our history is embedded in the rich farmland that surrounds our area.
 Be sure to attend one of our many annual events including, Corn Fest, Kite Fest, and the Kishwaukee Fest Parade.
 Stay, Shop and Play in #ProudlyDeKalb.

 Southeast of DeKalb lies the Village of Hinckley, home of the Globetrotters first game and two-time class 1A Girls State Basketball Champions.
 Hinckley is a great place to live and grow up in.
 Small town living at its best, with its quiet tree-lined streets and wonderful home gardens.
 Come and visit us for great food, spirits, shopping and events throughout the year. hinckleybusiness.com